David Mandel: Career

 Mandel is also one of the authors of Star Wars Art: Ralph McQuarrie, a comprehensive collection of Star Wars artwork by Ralph McQuarrie, published in 2016 by Abrams Books.

 Since October 2020, Mandel has hosted the podcast The Stuff Dreams Are Made Of, detailing movie props and collectables with writer Ryan Condal.

-He graduated from the Horace Mann School in 1988, and from Harvard University in 1992, where he worked for the Harvard Lampoon.
-He is Jewish.
+Personal life

+Mandel married Rebecca Whitney, a pediatrician, in 2007, who he met while a student at Harvard.
+The couple has two kids.